 Information on the lives of Caribbeans and Afro-Latin Americans who are historically significant.
 Covers the entire Caribbean, and the Afro-descended populations throughout Latin America, including people who spoke and wrote Creole, Dutch, English, French, Portuguese, and Spanish.

 Biographical dictionary covering the "lives of Irish men and women who made a significant contribution in Ireland and abroad, as well as those born overseas who had noteworthy careers in Ireland."

 Searchable dictionary of Medieval Latin vocabulary, focusing on sources from British Medieval Latin texts.

 Online edition of Huguet's dictionary of Renaissance French.

 Collections of declassified documents covering US policy decisions around nuclear escalation and non-proliferation, the space race and military uses of space, and the Cuban missile crisis.
 Also includes collections of documents covering US foreign policy in relation to: Argentina; China; Colombia; Cuba; Mexico; South Africa; and North and South Korea.

 Streaming video of British theater productions plus supplementary study and teaching materials.

-Index of dissertations and theses from institutions in the United States, and more selectively, Canada, Britain, and other European countries.
-Abstracts are included for dissertations from 1980 to the present and for master's theses from 1988 to the present.
+Index of dissertations and theses (about 60% full text) from institutions in the United States, and more selectively, Canada, Britain, and other European countries.
+Includes dissertations from 1980 to the present and for master's theses from 1988 to the present.
 (For openly accessible dissertations and theses, see Open Access Theses and Dissertations.)

 Includes Series I ("Evans"), nearly every book, pamphlet and broadside published in America from 1639-1800, and Series II ("Shaw-Shoemaker"), American books, pamphlets and broadsides published in the early part of the 19th century.
 Also includes supplements to the collection from the Library Company of Philadelphia.